BorisMolch/pfrontend-temp/content/jobs/patchxr-network-architect-copy.md

 Our close relationship with the community is a core feature of the studio’s but it's philosophy.
 We’re proud of the way we get inspiration from users of our app and platform.
 Our custom-built audio engine helps keep us versatile regarding the implementation of new features regarding music creation.

 Our goal is to change the way we interact with computers and computer music by taking advantage of immersive and extended-reality technologies.
-The goal is to escape limitations of screen-mouse interactions and provide standardized ways of working with physical, full-body gestures, touch, sound, and vision.
+The goal is to escape the limitations of screen-mouse interactions and provide standardized ways of working with physical, full-body gestures, touch, sound, and vision.

 {{< youtube gvUXPecgNK8 >}}